Address71 Rue St Pierre Quebec CitySee nearby area

 Musée de la Civilisation

-The Museum of Civilization wows you even before you’ve clapped your eyes on the exhibitions.
-It is a fascinating mix of modern design...
+This museum wows you even before you’ve clapped your eyes on the exhibitions.
+It is a fascinating mix of modern design that incorporates...

 This interpretive center touts the Place-Royale neighborhood as the cradle of French history.
 The exhibits focus on the individual...